NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 1. Under `User accounts for this area`, there is a multi-line entry field into which you can enter user name and password pairs.
 You can enter multiple user name and password combinations that you can give to people whom you would like to have access to the website.

-	These user names and passwords have nothing to do with the account names(s) and password(s) you use to access your DreamHost server via FTP, shell, Web Panel, etc.  They are strictly to allow people to access to your Surveillance website.
+	These user names and passwords have nothing to do with the account names(s) and password(s) you use to access your DreamHost server via FTP, shell, Web Panel, etc.  They are strictly to allow people to access to your CommunityView website.

 	For example, if you had a group of neighbors who are responsible for reviewing the images when an incident occurs, and a private patrol service to whom you would also like give access, you might want to give each group a separate user name and password.
 Say you assign the first group the user name "neighbors" with a password of "blue," and the patrol service a user name of "patrol" with a password of "red."
 The the entry field would look like this: